PokemonAutomation/ComputerControl/Wiki/Programs/PokemonLA/DistortionWaiter.md

 ### Settings

+**Switch Settings:**
 1. Screen size: Must be 100% within the Switch settings

+**Program Settings:**
-2. Video Resolution: 1080p or higher in program settings
+1. Video Resolution: 1080p or higher
-   > Text recognition is not reliable at low resolutions.
-3. Make sure the Game Language is set correctly.
+2. Game Language is set correctly.
 This program needs to read the notification!

 ### Instructions